istarwyh/agentUniverse/README.md

 #### Creating and Using Agent Templates
 You can learn how to create effective agent patterns into templates through the chapter [Creating and Using Agent Templates](docs/guidebook/en/Get_Start/5.Creating_and_Using_Agent_Templates.md).
 This will greatly enhance the efficiency of constructing subsequent agents and facilitate dissemination.

-#### Other Tips and Techniques
+#### Common Tips and Advanced Techniques
-You can learn more tips and techniques during the process of building intelligent agent applications in the chapter [Other_Tips_and_Techniques](docs/guidebook/en/Get_Start/6.Other_Tips_and_Techniques.md), such as how to add a memory module into the intelligent agent process and how to effectively manage prompts within the project.
+You can learn more advanced techniques in the agent application building process through other documents in the [Get_Start](./docs/guidebook/en/Get_Start), such as how to add a memory module into the intelligent agent process and how to effectively manage prompts within the project.
 ****************************************

-## Setup the visual agentic workflow platform
+## Set up the visual agentic workflow platform

 agentUniverse provides a visual canvas platform for creating agentic workflow.
 Follow these steps for a quick start: